-kdd imaging - Kathi Drummond Photographic Fine Arts
+kdd imaging - Kathi Drummond Photographic & Digital Fine Art

 I had a wine barrel full of beautiful wildflowers this summer and just went crazy taking photographs of the 8 or so different flowers that bloomed.
 The above image is a table top image I put together with a arrangement of some of the flowers in front of another image of mine that I created from a sunset at White Sands,NM.